junjunjansent/JThreads/README.md

 Order-related

-- [x] Validating Add to Cart to not exceed
+- [x] Validating Add to Cart to not exceed avail qty amount

 ### Special Features